Renaissance School ofMedicine

-Within the past two years, we have hosted five extremely successful reunions for the classes of ’76, ’85, ’88, ’90 and ’99, which were led by an enthusiastic reunion committee.
-Nearly half of the graduates of each class returned to reminisce, reconnect, and revisit the school and hospital.
+Over the last year, we have hosted extremely successful reunions for our alumni, (even virtually during the pandemic).
+Graduates look forward to the opportunity to return to Stony Brook to reminisce, reconnect and revisit the School and Hospital.
 We encourage you to reach out to us if you would like to help organize your own reunion.
 You'll see some great photos of previous individual class reunions.
-We are currently planning reunions for the Classes of 1992 and 2012, and many of the classes have established class gifts.
-Please get in touch with Mary Hoffmann to find out more information at firstname.lastname@example.org.
+We are currently planning reunions for the classes ending in 'x1 and 'x6.
+Many graduating classes have also established class gifts.
+Please get in touch with Danielle Engel to find out more information at firstname.lastname@example.org.

 President, Renaissance School of Medicine Alumni Board